gabs-simon/arch-zshconfig/README.md

-My zsh config for setting up a Unix terminal.
+My zsh config for setting up a Unix terminal from scratch.

 ## Requirements